Cost of Living in Des Moines, Iowa: What You’ll Actually Spend

 What Is the Average Cost of Living in Des Moines Iowa?

-You’ll need about $3,600–$3,700 monthly; housing supply keeps rent lower.
-Expect moderate transportation costs, utility bills, food prices and groceries inflation, affordable healthcare access, childcare expenses, local taxes, climate impact, and decent entertainment options.
+You’ll need about $3,600–$3,700 monthly.
+Housing supply keeps rent lower than most cities.
+Expect moderate transportation costs, reasonable utility bills, affordable food prices, healthcare that’s below national averages, and decent entertainment options.

 How Much Do You Need to Make to Live Comfortably in Des Moines, Iowa?